KunFang93/Nuc3DMap/README.md

 Method3: use singularity (work in progress)

 ## Quick Start
-**Note: Nuc3DMap might get poor results when sequence depth is not enough.
+**Note: Nuc3DMap would get poor performance when sequence depth is not enough under current version.
 We recommend at least 1b No-dup Pairs after Nuc3DMap nucprep (in foo.stats.summary.txt from nucprep)**

 **If input files contain fastq file, bwa index is needed before running Nuc3DMap nucprep**
 ```